JuliaSymbolics/Symbolics.jl/docs/src/tutorials/converting_to_C.md

 # Automatic Conversion of Julia Code to C Functions

-Since Symbolics.jl can trace Julia code into MTK IR that can be built and compiled via `build_function` to C, this gives us a nifty way to automatically generate C functions from Julia code!
+Since Symbolics.jl can trace Julia code into Symbolics IR that can be built and compiled via `build_function` to C, this gives us a nifty way to automatically generate C functions from Julia code!
 To see this in action, let's start with the Lotka-Volterra equations: